 Skip to content

 One of the specific PostgreSQL features is the ability to provide it with additional functionality via Extensions .
-Percona Distribution for PostgreSQL supports a number of extensions , making this list available for the database cluster managed by the Operator as well.
+Percona Distribution for PostgreSQL comes with a number of extensions .
+These extensions are available for the database cluster managed by the Operator as well.

 extensions: